The Challenge of an "Onigiri Shop" That Started with a Handcart

 Thank you for Part 1, and an honest update

-Overcoming adversity, we want to create a flagship store that delivers "artisan ingredients" in the ultimate onigiri!
+Overcoming the headwinds, we want to create a flagship store that delivers "artisan ingredients" in the form of ultimate onigiri!

 A big challenge that started from a single cart made by my grandfather